circleci/circleci-docs/jekyll/_cci2/configuration-cookbook.md

 ## Using Amazon Elastic Container Service for Kubernetes (Amazon EKS)

-CircleCI has developed a Kubernetes orb you can use in coordination with the Amazon Elastic Container Service (ECS) to perform the following tasks:
+CircleCI has developed a Kubernetes orb you can use in coordination with the Amazon Elastic Kubernetes Service (EKS) to perform the following tasks:

 * Create an EKS cluster
 * Create a Kubernetes deployment